-The premium for the Geisinger Gold Health+ Optional Supplemental Benefit Package will be your monthly plan premium.
-Please refer to Chapter 1, Section 4.2 for more information about paying your monthly premium.
+The premium for the Geisinger Gold Health+ Optional Supplemental Benefit Package will be added to your monthly plan premium.
+You must pay both premiums together at the same time.
+Please refer to Chapter 1, Section 7.1 for more information about paying your monthly premiums.

-Geisinger Gold will allow enrollees to voluntarily drop or discontinue optional supplemental benefits at any time during the contract year provided the enrollee notifies Geisinger Gold 30 days in advance of discontinuing the optional supplemental benefits.
-Furthermore, if the enrollee has paid a complete annual premium for the Geisinger Gold Health+ Optional Supplemental

-Benefit Package, they will be entitled to a refund of paid premiums for the remaining portion of the year.
+Geisinger Gold will allow members to voluntarily drop or discontinue optional supplemental benefits at any time during the contract year provided the member notifies Geisinger Gold 30 days in advance.
+Furthermore, if the member has paid a complete annual premium for the Geisinger Gold Health+ Optional Supplemental Benefit Package, they will be entitled to a refund of paid premiums for the remaining portion of the year.
+If you discontinue your optional supplemental benefits, you must wait until the next Annual Enrollment Period to reapply for the Optional Supplemental Benefit Package.
+Coverage would begin on January 1 of the following year.